 Planned number of samples: ca. 100 human samples

-Project leader: Zsuzsa Siklósi (ELTE BTK)
+Project leader: Zsuzsanna Siklósi (ELTE BTK)

 Researchers involved in the project at the Institute: Dániel Gerber, Anna Szécsényi-Nagy, Kristóf Jakab (BTK AGI)